facebookresearch/TensorComprehensions/docs/source/framework/pytorch_integration/writing_layers.rst

     out = avgpool(inp)

-Manually Injecting external CUDA code
+Manually injecting external CUDA code
 -------------------------------------

 If you have an external efficient CUDA code that you want to use rather than